frc1511/frc1511.github.io/index.md

 # Programming :D

 Hi there!
-This is the FRC Team 1511 Programming Website.
+This is the website for FRC Team 1511 Rolling Thunder's Programming Sub-Team.
 You can find useful documentation and information here to help with programming robots!